thyripian/DataMason/README.md

 # DataMason

-DataMason is a powerful Python package designed to make data analysis and manipulation easier for data professionals of all skill levels.
+DataMason (currently in beta testing) is a powerful Python package designed to make data analysis and manipulation easier for data professionals of all skill levels.
 It offers a collection of tools to clean, transform, analyze, and visualize datasets, allowing users to uncover insights and make informed decisions.

 ## Features